-is one of the most important bits of Dog First Aid
+Learning how to treat kennel cough is one of the most important bits of dog first aid knowledge you can have.

-knowledge you can have.
 This is an extremely widespread disease that can affect your dog without any warning.
 Even though many cases begin inside kennels and other crowded places, your dog can still pick it up in any other situation.

 The first step when you want to treat kennel cough is to take as many preventative measures as possible.
-Since you know that kennels are often unchecked breeding grounds for this disease, giving your dog some prevention medicine both before and directly after taking him to a kennel can do a lot to boost his immune system to allow him to fight the infection more effectively.
+Since you know that kennels are often unchecked breeding grounds for this disease, giving your dog some prevention medicine both before and directly after taking him to a boarding kennel can do a lot to boost his immune system to allow him to fight the infection more effectively.

 It's important to mention that some dogs are actually allergic to garlic, and when they are even low doses of garlic can be toxic.
-Before performing any type of Home Remedy for Kennel Cough or trying to treat kennel cough on your own, talk to your vet to get his opinion about some various methods.
+Before performing any type of home remedy for kennel cough or trying to treat kennel cough on your own, talk to your vet to get his opinion about some various methods.

 It's also important to get allergy tests done on your dog.
 In the event that your dog is allergic to garlic, you can start treating him up to a week before sending him off to the kennel.
-Put the garlic, either fresh or in capsules, into his Dog Food at each meal.
+Put the garlic, either fresh or in capsules, into his dog food at each meal.
 It's not going to hurt him, and as soon as he gets used to the taste he won't have any problem wolfing it down meal after meal.

 Take two cups of either chicken or beef broth and put it in a blender along with some boiled vegetables and three or four cloves of fresh garlic.
 Blend it all together until it's the same consistency and then simply ladle it into your dog's food bowl.

 After you bring your dog home from the kennel, you should repeat all of the same procedures again for another week, starting the very same day you bring the dog home.
-If your dog still develops Symptoms of Kennel Cough, you can treat kennel cough by adding a few drops of hydrogen peroxide to his water bowl.
+If your dog still develops symptoms of kennel cough, you can treat kennel cough by adding a few drops of hydrogen peroxide to his water bowl.
 This should knock out the virus in just a few days.